lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Factory/DiscordClientFactory.md

 # CreateClient method

 Creates the client for the given plugin.
-If one already exist the existing one is returned
+If one already exists, the existing one is returned

 ```csharp
 public DiscordClient CreateClient(Plugin plugin)